Skip to contents

 Note

 Be aware that rolling functions operate on the physical order of input.
-If the intent is to roll values in a vector by a logical window, for example an hour, or a day, then one has to ensure that there are no gaps in the input, or use adaptive rolling function to handle gaps, for which we provide helper function frolladapt to generate adaptive window size.
+If the intent is to roll values in a vector by a logical window, for example an hour, or a day, then one has to ensure that there are no gaps in the input, or use an adaptive rolling function to handle gaps, for which we provide helper function frolladapt to generate adaptive window size.

 has.nf argument